 12. “how to make the necessary mental adjustments when your match may be slipping away”

-– From my point of view, when you see the match slipping away you should realize that you’ve got nothing to lose.
-Therefore, as I tell my students… if my opponent is going to take this match, at least I’ll make him/her work hard for it.
+– From my point of view, when you see the match slipping away, you should realize that you’ve got nothing to lose.
+Therefore, as I tell my students… if my opponent is going to take this match, at least I’ll make them work hard for it.

 – It is so easy to lose your concentration during the match, especially when you are ahead.

-One trick that has worked for me to remain focus throughout the match was to always keep track of the score and visualize that I am winning the next point.
+One trick that has worked for me to remain focused throughout the match was to always keep track of the score and visualize that I am winning the next point.

 I often tell my students that if they lose track of the score during a match, that means they are not focused on what is happening on the court.
-And that is one of the causes many players lose matches.
+And that is one of the causes of many players losing matches.

 – There are many drills and games that you can apply in your training.
-We have posted lots of them in the “Mental Strength Tennis Drills” section at WebTennisDrills.com.
+We have posted lots of them in the “Mental Strength Tennis Drills” section at WebTennis24.
 Enjoy becoming mentally tough!